huiouyang16/HCIProj/README.md

 #### Setting OpenCV DIR in CMakeLists.txt

-Before doing this, you should build opencv and opencv_contrib in your computer
+Before doing this, you should install opencv and opencv_contrib in your computer

+If you do not know how to do this, you can refer [How to install OpenCV in windows 10 using MinGW.pdf](https://github.com/Hui-Ouyang16/HCIProj/blob/master/docs/How to install OpenCV in windows 10 using MinGW.pdf)

 ```cmake
 # change to your OpenCV path